 - Amend it

-Every muncipality manages its own Procedural Bylaw that outlines all of the rules for how council and committee meetings are conducted, including their structure, order, voting mechanisms, etc.
+Every municipality manages its own Procedural Bylaw that outlines all of the rules for how council and committee meetings are conducted locally, including the meeting structure and order, types of motions and how they can be used, etc.

 What is the difference between a motion and a resolution?